-Applications are available in https://forms.gle/7AyZkL5uqyLBEryt6 and will be processed after providing the paying voucher of LKR 2000/- to any branch of the People’s Bank, in favour of ‘University of Colombo – Main Collection Account’ No: 335024900000
+Application can be downloaded from HERE and will be processed after providing the paying voucher of LKR 2000/- to any branch of the People’s Bank, in favour of ‘University of Colombo – Main Collection Account’ No: 335026000003

-Completed applications along with copies of certificates and the payment receipt of the application fee can be submitted by email or google form on or before 30 July 2021.
+Completed application along with certified copies of certificates and the payment receipt of the application fee should be submitted by email to email@example.com and should be sent by registered post on or before 15 June 2022.